jamra/gocleo/README.md

  - The bloom filter of each candidate is compared against the query's bloom filter.
 If it matches successfully, the candidate makes it to the next round.
  - The remaining words are scored by their [levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance) to the query, then normalized using the [Jaccard coefficient](http://en.wikipedia.org/wiki/Jaccard_index).
  - The final words are returned as JSON
+ - You can also change how scoring works if you like.
+You just need to provide a function that conforms to func(s1, s2 string) (score float64)

 ###Dependencies
 [gorilla mux library](http://gorilla-web.appspot.com/pkg/mux)